A CLOSER LOOK: No one dies alone at Circle of Life

 SPRINGDALE, Ark.
-(KNWA) — No family, no friends, no pets … you are alone and you’re dying.
+(KFTA) — No family, no friends, no pets … you are alone and you’re dying.
 What do you do?

 This is where “Circle of Life” could be an answer.